zsspan/QuickUp/README.md

 Alternatively, you can download the ZIP file from the GitHub repository's webpage and extract it locally.

-Enable Developer Mode in Chrome: Open the Chrome browser and navigate to the Extensions page by clicking on the three-dot menu icon in the top-right corner, then selecting "More tools" > "Extensions."
+Enable Developer Mode in Chrome: Open the Chrome browser and navigate to the Extensions page by clicking on the three-dot menu icon in the top-right corner, then selecting "More tools" -> "Extensions."

 Load the Extension: Enable Developer mode by toggling the switch in the upper-right corner of the Extensions page.
 Then, click on the "Load unpacked" button and select the folder where you cloned or extracted the QuickUp repository.

 Verify Installation: Once installed, you should see the QuickUp icon in the Chrome toolbar, indicating that the extension has been successfully added to your browser.
+Note in the future the extension will be available on the Chrome Web Store and downloading it will be as simple as pressing a link!

 ## About